vramana/cherow/README.md

 ### Collecting comments

 Both a function or an array can be used to collect comments.
-If the location tracking isn't enabled, an empty object will be returned, and if if the `ranges option` isn't set - `undefined` will be returned.
+If the location tracking isn't enabled, an empty object will be returned, and if the `ranges option` isn't set - `undefined` will be returned.

 A function will be called with the following parameters